Užmirštos karalystės pasakos

 — Get lost.
 If you try to eat me, the hook will snag your gill, the knight on the shore will pull you out and it’ll be over for you, only bones will remain.

 The crucian carp took a closer look — and sure enough, the hook was visible, and a line ran from the hook to the lake’s sky.
 It thanked the worm and swam off happy to have escaped death.
 The worm started yelling again.
-He chased off a few more fish until a large pike swam up, ready to teach the impudent one some lake etiquette.
+Like so he chased off a few more fish, until a large pike swam up to teach the impudent worm a lesson in lake etiquette.
 The worm assessed her weight, fatness coefficient, and began insulting the pike:

 — What are you staring at, you shriveled swamp herring!
 Swim closer!
-I’ll make a rake out of your teeth!
+I’ll make a rake for you out of your teeth!

-The pike flew into a rage and, without even asking why she needed a rake, lunged to swallow him.
+The pike became terribly furious and, without even asking why she needed a rake, lunged to swallow him.
 But he slipped away swiftly.
 A tug on the line — the knight yanked and pulled the pike to shore.
 Everyone ate well and continued on their journey.

 Late at night, they reached the dragon’s cave with large gates.
-The cave was pitch dark, no windows anywhere, and the gates were locked.
+Blindly sealed cave, no windows anywhere, and the gates were locked.
 The second worm said to the knight:

 — See, there’s a keyhole in the gate and not even a finger fits through.
 But I can unlock the gate from inside.